-Having dry eyes in the winter is one of the most common symptoms that people get during this chilly weather.
+Having dry eyes during the winter months is one of the most common symptoms that people deal with.
 It is also a pretty common thing to experience throughout the year too.
 Dry eyes can come from weather like cold and high winds blowing in your face to indoor heating which people use during the colder months.

 Doctors may recommend various ways to treat your dry eyes.
 Treatment will also depend on the reasons why they are drying out and how bad they have become.
 It is important to know if you have any common or rare allergies that could be causing it.